 - CategoryInfo : ObjectNotFound: (Select-AzureSubscription:String) [], C

-- New-AzResourceGroup: A positional parameter cannot be found that accepts argument
+- New-AzResourceGroup: A positional parameter cannot be found that accepts the argument

 - The specified module ‘ActiveDirectory’ was not loaded